midiaIDorg/kilograms/README.md

 A simple package for making histograms and simple summaries of rather large data-frames.
-Tested to be faster than numpy and fast-histogram.
+For me, it is faster than numpy and fast-histogram.
-I have no time to prove it: DIY!
+But your mileage might vary.

 # Usage